openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 The feature “bolus snooze” works after a meal bolus.
 AAPS doesn’t set low temporary basal rates after a meal in the period of the DIA divided by the “bolus snooze”-parameter.
 The default value is 2.
 That means with a DIA of 5h, the “bolus snooze” would be 5h : 2 = 2.5h long.

 Default value: 2

-***

-## Meal Assist (MA)

-### Max U/hr a Temp Basal can be set to (OpenAPS "max-basal")
-This safety setting helps AndroidAPS from ever being capable of giving a dangerously high basal rate and limits the temp basal rate to x U/h.
-It is advised to set this to something sensible.
-A good recommendation is to take the highest basal rate in your profile and multiply it by 4 and at least 3.
-For example, if the highest basal rate in your profile is 1.0 U/h you could multiply that by 4 to get a value of 4 U/h and set the 4 as your safety parameter.

-You cannot chose any value: For safety reason, there is a 'hard limit', which depends on the patient age.
-The 'hard limit' for maxIOB is lower in MA than in SMB.
-For children, the value is the lowest while for insulin resistant adults, it is the biggest.

-The hardcoded parameters in AndroidAPS are:

-* Child: 2
-* Teenage: 5
-* Adult: 10
-* Insulin resistant adult: 12

-### Maximum basal IOB OpenAPS can deliver [U] (OpenAPS "max-iob")
-This parameter limits the maximum of basal IOB where  AndroidAPS still works.
-If the IOB is higher, it stops giving additional basal insulin until the basal IOB is under the limit.

-The default value is 2, but you should be rise this parameter slowly to see how much it affects you and which value fits best.
-It is different for anyone and also depends on the average total daily dose (TDD).
-For safety reason, there is a limit, which depends on the patient age .
-The 'hard limit' for maxIOB is lower in MA than in SMB.

-* Child: 3
-* Teenage: 5
-* Adult: 7
-* Insulin resistant adult: 12

-### Advanced Settings

-**Always use short average delta instead of simple data** If you enable this feature, AndroidAPS uses the short average delta/blood glucose from the last 15 minutes, which is usually the average of the last three values.
-This helps AndroidAPS to work more steady with noisy data sources like xDrip+ and Libre.

-**Bolus snooze dia divisor**
-The feature “bolus snooze” works after a meal bolus.
-AAPS doesn’t set low temporary basal rates after a meal in the period of the DIA divided by the “bolus snooze”-parameter.
-The default value is 2.That means with a DIA of 5h, the “bolus snooze” would be 5h : 2 = 2.5h long.

-Default value: 2